RasulSonmez/todo-app-reactjs-patikadev/README.md

 ## Features

-- Adding a new task
+- Adding a new todo
+- Edit todo
-- Task completion
+- Todo completion
-- Delete a task
+- Delete a Todo
-- Clear all tasks
+- Clear all Todos
-- Task filtering
+- Todos filtering

 ## Run it on your computer